lekoala/silverstripe-foundation-emails/README.md

 To define your own headers and footers, override FoundationEmailFooter and FoundationEmailHeader.

-By default, the email template is using inspired by Litmus "ceej" templates.
-These includes are suffixed with "ceej".
-If you want to revert to stock templates (those provided by default by Foundation), you can simply change your layout and use the templates without the suffix.
+Two other styles are provided : "vision" and "ceej".
+Feel free to use the one you like the most.

 Consistent ChangePassword and ForgotPassword templates
 ==================